juniorsundarCasual/TGT/vault/volume-6.chapter-407.md

 ____

 Wei Zao was suddenly thrust back into his body with the same apathy with which he was first displaced from it.
+A faint shudder rushed through his spine as the realisation of what was to come settled in.

+"Come out this instance, you scoundrel!"
+An angry voice bellowed from outside.

+"Who the-"

+"Teacher Way!"
+A worried voice called out to him as Gaige rushed into the room.
+"T-They're here!"

+"Who?"
+Wei Zao asked in confusion.
+He was still recovering from the disorientation of being removed and stuffed back inside his body.

+"The Gierg Clan head..."
+Gaige said with a bitter look on his face.

+"Um...
+Who?"
+Wei Zao repeated.
+As he said this, he saw Gaige's expression become increasingly contorted with anger.

+"Jenna's clan!"
+Gaige said while grinding his teeth.
+His look was distant but warped with rage.
+It was clear that the boy had some sort of grudge